xxk-i/NASA/README.md

 - Alternatively, inject the DLL into NieR:Automata on startup using your preferred method

 # IMPORTANT
-The accessories are currently highest priority, although I don't know when I will do them.
+The head accessories (masks) are currently highest priority, although I don't know when I will do them.
 Feel free to open issues on this repo but I probably won't be able to get to them.
 The code in this repo is really just IDA pseudocode copy and paste, nothing too complicated - other devs should be able to pick it up basically immediately.

 # Known/Probable issues
 - Certain 9S sequences probably don't look as they should with switch outfits equipped